seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **LEPIDUS**
 Good Enobarbus, 'tis a worthy deed,
 And shall become you well, to entreat your captain
-To soft and gentle speech.
+To soft and gentle speech. /

 **DOMITIUS ENOBARBUS**
-I shall entreat him
+/ I shall entreat him
 To answer like himself: if Caesar move him,
 Let Antony look over Caesar's head
 And speak as loud as Mars.
 By Jupiter,
 Were I the wearer of Antonius' beard,
-I would not shave't to-day.
+I would not shave't today. /

 **LEPIDUS**
-'Tis not a time
+/ 'Tis not a time
-For private stomaching.
+For private stomaching. /

 **DOMITIUS ENOBARBUS**
-Every time
+/ Every time
 Serves for the matter that is then born in't.

 **LEPIDUS**
 But small to greater matters must give way.

 **DOMITIUS ENOBARBUS**
-Not if the small come first.
+Not if the small come first. /

 **LEPIDUS**
-Your speech is passion:
+/ Your speech is passion:
 But, pray you, stir no embers up.
 Here comes
-The noble Antony.
+The noble Antony. /

 *Enter MARK ANTONY and VENTIDIUS*

 **DOMITIUS ENOBARBUS**
-And yonder, Caesar.
+/ And yonder, Caesar.

 *Enter OCTAVIUS CAESAR, MECAENAS, and AGRIPPA*

 **MARK ANTONY**
 If we compose well here, to Parthia:
-Hark, Ventidius.
+Hark, Ventidius. /

 **OCTAVIUS CAESAR**
-I do not know,
+/ I do not know,
-Mecaenas; ask Agrippa.
+Mecaenas; ask Agrippa. /

 **LEPIDUS**
-Noble friends,
+/ Noble friends,
 That which combined us was most great, and let not
 A leaner action rend us.
 What's amiss,
 May it be gently heard: when we debate